PsclDev/invoice-app/Readme.md

 if you `merge` or `push` to `master` branch it will create a new docker image

-## Known bugs
-- There is currently a issue that linted files will not be restaged inside the pre-commit hook from husky.

 ## Screenshots
 ### Desktop
 | Dark | Light |
 | ---- | ----- |